nervles/Weather-Station-IoT-Smart-RESTAPI/README.md

 - The integrating module sends the data to the server using REST API routes.
 - Users can access the visualized data on the website hosted on the server.

-Feel free to explore the code and contribute to further improvements!
+Feel free to explore the code and make your own improvements!